We want to help you make a well-informed decision when you choose the right auditor for your organization.

 You can still read up on why the firm failed in its peer review report, but suffice to say that this score should eliminate the firm from consideration.

-Did you know you can request a CPA firm’s most recent peer review report as a part of the request for proposal (RFP) process?
+On the front end, you can request a CPA firm’s most recent peer review report as a part of the request for proposal (RFP) process.
 This is one way to make sure the CPA firm performs quality work, and it also lets the firm know you’re doing due diligence.

 If your CPA firm receives a result other than Pass, ask to see the letter of comments and their response (if they made one).
-At the very least, they should explain how many financial statements they prepared on a yearly basis, what CPE their auditors have completed, and the reason they received anything but a passing grade.
+At the very least, they should explain how many financial statements they prepare on a yearly basis, what CPE their auditors have completed, and the reason they received anything but a passing grade.
 If they refuse to answer these questions, you may not want to consider hiring them.

 Search the AICPA Peer Review Database